 Figure 2-22 shows a photograph of the intersection and zebra crossing.
-Heavy congestion at all legs of the intersection including on Constitution Road West, Bank St and Meadow Crescent at peak hours.
-There is also an influx of pedestrians using the crossing at these periods presenting a safety issue and contributes to the congestion.
+There is heavy congestion at all legs of the intersection including on Constitution Road West, Bank Street and Meadow Crescent in peak hours.
+There is also an influx of pedestrians using the crossing in these periods presenting a safety issue and contributing to the congestion.

-Figure 2-22 Bank Street and Constitution Road West, viewed northwards from West Ryde Parade
+Figure 2-22 Bank Street and Constitution Road West, Viewed Northwards from West Ryde Parade